Federal Estate Taxes

 In addition to repealing the estate tax, the 2001 Act changed the treatment of unrealized gains at death, effective with estate tax repeal in 2010.
 Prior to 2010, the basis—which is the value used to determine gain/loss of assets acquired from a decedent—was stepped up to the estate's fair market value at the date of death.
 This "step-up in basis" rule essentially eliminated the recognition of income on the appreciation of the property that occurred before the property owner's death.
 Upon repeal of the estate tax in 2010, however, the step-up in basis rule was replaced with a modified carryover of the decedent's basis, with an adjustment amount of up to $1.3 million—plus an additional $3 million for transfers to a surviving spouse.
-This change added to the compliance burden since it was necessary to determine the cost or other basis of inherited assets.
+This change added to the compliance burden since it was necessary to determine the basis of inherited assets.
 In farming, these assets may have been held for several decades with limited documentation on their original cost or the method in which they were acquired.

 Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010